CryptoFloki/AdultChain/README.md

 # AdultChain
 Shell script to install a [AdultChain Masternode](https://adultchain.xxx/) on a Linux server running Ubuntu 16.04.
-This is a light modification of Zoldur's original guide with a few additional steps but using the original install script.
+This is a light modification of Zoldur's original guide with a few additional steps but using his original install script.
 Use it on your own risk.
 ***

 ## VPS installation